Bargain Flutes!

 The good news is that these very high quality instruments from Yamaha and Aulos cost only $50 to $90.

-Wood Tenor Recorder -- Adler in Maple
+Tenor Recorder -- in Wood by Adler

 If you really insist on a wood tenor, isn't there anything decent available for under $100?